 - Cabin Fever Band is a bluegrass music band located in Edmonton, Alberta, Canada

-- Cabin Fever books, a bookstore in Calgary, Alberta specializing in rare books.
+- Cabin Fever books, is a bookstore in Calgary, Alberta specializing in rare books.

 How to deal with Cabin Fever

-- Eat good mood food, lots of vegetable and fruit and a Lindor chocolate ball once in a while.
+- Eat good mood food, lots of vegetables and fruit and a Lindor chocolate ball once in a while.